Silver vs. Gold

 The main reason that gold and silver are both relatively cheap, is that gold and silver are no longer being used as money in daily transactions by the general population or anywhere in the world.
 Before the world went "off the gold standard", many economists wrongly predicted that the price of gold would immediately drop, since it would no longer be used as money.
 The reduced monetary demand, they assumed, meant that the price would drop.
 They were proved wrong almost immediately, as gold moved up from $35/oz., in 1971 to over $850/oz. by 1979.
 The economists were proven wrong because people back then recognized the real situation--that dollars were defaulted contracts and fraudulent pieces of paper.
 But ultimately, the economists were proved correct as seen in the prices today.
 Today, few people own gold and silver, and most people have forgotten the essential reasons why gold and silver are money.

 How little monetary demand is there?
-Today, there is not a single nation in the world where the people use silver in daily transactions.
+Today, there is not a single nation in the world where the people with bad credit use silver in daily transactions.
 Today, there is not a nation in the world on a gold standard.
 Today, it is a battle to even get the silver miners to recognize what their shareholders want: that it would be useful for silver miners to hold their money in the form of silver.
 Today, investors are continuing to sell silver to help meet the gap between mine supply (590 million ounces) and total demand (900 million ounces) (the bulk of the gap is met through recycling).

 My opinion is that monetary demand for silver cannot go down from this point, it can only go up.